-Most tourists visit the region to take the Rio Dulce boat tour to Livingston – find out when they depart, prices & what you see along the way.
+The Rio Dulce, Guatemala boat tour to Livingston is the reason why most tourists visit the region – find out when they depart, prices & what attractions you see along the way.

 - swinging by Castillo de San Felipe

 - floating past a garden of water lilies

 - stopping at a hot spring on the banks of El Golfete